AI Applications: an Overview of 8 Emerging Artificial Intelligence Use Cases

 With this rapid pace of innovation, AI became a viable business tool.
 The AI market is on track to outpace many industries.
 The business value of AI is poised to reach over 3 billion dollars within the next couple of years5, and many companies are trying to cash in on this opportunity.

 Many market players haven’t yet caught up with the pace of change.
 However, it’s evident that market leaders in the selected industries are already reaping the benefits of artificial intelligence, machine learning, natural language processing, image recognition, and other AI technologies.
-In this report, we’ll review some of the specific use cases and lines of business that are riding the AI wave.
+In this report, we’ll review some of the specific use cases of artificial intelligence in daily life of various industries.

 Disrupting the Banking Sector with AI